elinaoikonomaki/a4-elina-s-submission/README.md

 **Data filtering - different time periods**

 For each technology, the line charts display a different year range.
 The population is the exception showing the population for each country.
-The Telephone Line Chart year range is [1876 -2000].
+-The Telephone Line Chart year range is [1876 -2000].
-The Radio Line Chart year range is [1920 -2000].
+-The Radio Line Chart year range is [1920 -2000].
-The Cellular Line Chart phone year range is [1980 -2000].
+-The Cellular Line Chart phone year range is [1980 -2000].
-The Internet Line Chart year range is [1990 -2000].
+-The Internet Line Chart year range is [1990 -2000].
-The Population Line Chart year range is [1960 -2000].
+-The Population Line Chart year range is [1960 -2000].
-The Internet Line Chart year range is [1992 -2000].
+-The Internet Line Chart year range is [1992 -2000].

 **Website and Graphs Interactions**